Pushed by Accident: A Mixed-Methods Study on Strategies of Handling Secret Information in Source Code Repositories: Discussion

-\boldparagraph{Remediation} Typical steps that should always be taken to effectively remediate code secret leakage are \emph{renew or revoke secret}s that leaked, \emph{analyze leak}s and using those results revising \emph{access management}.
-We also consider it essential to \emph{notify the concerned roles} for legal and ethical reasons, if not to get the appropriate help from security and privacy experts.
-While we consider other steps necessary, these steps will handle all consequences of a secret leak. \emph{Removal from source code} and \emph{cleanup VCS history} are important steps.
-However, they cannot save a leaked secret on GitHub or similar platforms, since those services are frequently crawled for archival purposes~\cite{meli2019bad}.
-This and the risk of archival of public websites empathize the need to \emph{renew or revoke secret}s that have leaked in public spaces. \emph{Server Operations} and \emph{Systemic consequences} depend heavily on company policies, the type of leak and how well leakage damage can be prevented when stakeholders can just \emph{renew or revoke secret}s that have leaked.
-We also suggest developers to verify their approaches will work in case of a leak.
-Occasionally, it can be very hard, when no supporting approach is in place, \eg{} rotating leaked secrets in a large collaborative project without a secret management tool.
+\boldparagraph{Remediation} Typical steps that should always be taken to remediate code secret leakage effectively are to \emph{renew or revoke secret}s that leaked to prevent further misuse of affected services, \emph{analyze leak}s to identify the root causes of the leak, and \emph{revise the access management} using those results, \eg{} apply more restrictive access management if needed.
+We also consider it essential to \emph{notify the concerned roles} (\eg{} management, security team, customers) for legal and ethical reasons, if not to get the appropriate help from security and privacy experts.
+Overall, we consider the above steps necessary because these steps will handle all consequences of a secret leak.
+The other approaches (\cf{}~Table~\ref{tab:findings}) can be used to complement the essential ones and should be considered as a second step in the circumstantial situation. \emph{Removal from source code} and \emph{cleaning up VCS history} are important steps.
+However, they cannot save a leaked secret on GitHub or similar platforms since those services are frequently crawled for archival purposes~\cite{meli2019bad}.
+This, and the risk of archiving of public websites emphasize the need to \emph{renew or revoke secret}s that have leaked in public spaces. \emph{Server Operations} and \emph{systemic consequences} (\eg{} introducing new processes) depend heavily on company policies, the type of leak, and how well leakage damage can be prevented when developers can just \emph{renew or revoke secret}s that have leaked.
+In case developers have remediation approaches prepared, we suggest testing them to make sure they work as expected in case of a leak.